kaidez/kaidez.github.io/_posts/2013-12-06-downloaded-movie-review.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: The Napster documentary recaps the company’s story and the atmosphere it created, but it doesn't tell the whole story.
+excerpt: The Napster documentary recaps the company’s story and the atmosphere it created, but it doesn't tell the whole story.
 permalink: /downloaded-movie-review/
-category: reviews
+categories: reviews
 cat-name: "Reviews"
 has-home-img: napster-movie-pic.jpg
 tags: [review]